nhauber99/astro/Tutorial.md

 - **Only use it on linear images.**
 - Use the tool either directly on the stacked result, after background extraction or after color calibration.
 - Do not use it on already denoised images.
 - Do not use it more than once.
-The iterations parameter does **not** do the same thing as applying it multiple times.
 - **Deviating from this is possible and may even yield visually pleasing results, but this will actively compromise the integrity of your data.**

 ## Parameters